mit0110/dropout_prediction/README.md

 ## Tensorflow

-The models are tested with tensorflow 1.4
+The models are tested with tensorflow 1.4 and python 3.5

+## Gensim

+To install gensim, run:

+`$ conda install -c anaconda gensim`

 ## To run test